 It’s that time of year when the weather turns cool, the leaves fall off the trees and creepy polyester spider webs start popping up in your favorite coffee shops.
 From costume parties to macabre theater, New York City is full of inventive ways to celebrate Halloween.
 This year, skip the candy and sedentary hayrides and instead lace up your sneakers and head outside for active adventures in and around New York City.

 A mix of literature, lore, and Halloween scare await you at the Bronx’s Bartow Pell Mansion.
-The night begins with a tour of the cemetery with only candles as your light and the lore of witchcraft and the supernatural that have shared the grounds.
-Afterwards, head into the mansion for live readings of horror stories.
+Enjoy a night of frights that includes storytelling and lore of witchcraft and the supernatural that have shared the grounds.
+Walk your way through the mansion for spooky decorations with a side of history.

 How to get there: Take the 6 train to Pelham Bay and switch to the B45 which stops directly on site.